 Stay tuned for Part 2 of our The Force Unleashed preview as we uncover what it’s like to train as a secret apprentice, fight a Jedi master, come up against a race resistant to the force and explore more of the Star Wars universe we’ve all grown up in love with.

-The Good: A canonical story within an expertly designed game.
+Pros: A canonical story within an expertly designed game.

-The Bad: Disappearing debris.
+Cons: Disappearing debris.
 Boo!